Policy Learning with New Treatments: Application to rural electrification

 with strict containment.
 This difference is key for the informativeness of the linear program (\ref{gammalp}) because regret is defined by comparing the outcomes under the chosen policy to those of the first-best policy under the same demand curve $m$.
 If the chosen policy achieves low utility for one demand curve and the first-best policy achieves high utility only for a different demand curve, this does not contribute to high regret.

 Along with the bounds on takeup in Figure \ref{worstcaseexample}, I also plot the bounds on expected utility $v_{m}$ generated by the bounds on takeup.
 These curves illustrate a range of possible outcomes that may result from implementing new treatments.
 The upper bounds on utility illustrate the potential for much better outcomes as a result of implementing new treatments, especially in the range of $7.5$ to $12.5$.
 The lower bounds imply the possibility of worse outcomes as well.
 A maximin welfare approach to this problem would not assign a price in $\mathcal{D} \setminus \mathcal{D}_0$ to anyone for whom that price was not guaranteed to outperform the prices in $\mathcal{D}$.
-This ends up assigning a price of $15$ to the entire sample, which seems excessively conservative in this example.
+This ends up assigning a price of $15$ to the entire sample, which seems excessively conservative in this example\footnote{ It is not generally true that the maximin welfare policy restricts to the original set of treatments.
+See Appendix \ref{appendix-lipschitz} for an example in which the maximin welfare policy assigns a new treatment to the population. }.
 On the other hand, the minimax regret approach considers losses relative to the ex-post optimal decision in each state of the world represented by $m \in \hat{\mathcal{M}}$.